Toward Quantum-Aware Machine Learning: Improved Prediction of Quantum Dissipative Dynamics via Complex Valued Neural Networks: Results and Discussion

 This performance divergence intensifies with system size.
 For the 4- and 7-site FMO prototypes, the CVNN achieves a consistently faster reduction in both training and validation loss compared to the RVNN.
 This advantage is most pronounced for the largest, coherence-rich 8-site FMO complex, where the CVNN exhibits a substantially more rapid loss decrease.
 These results demonstrate that the CVNN's superior learning efficiency scales with system size, directly correlating with the increasing number and dynamical importance of complex-valued off-diagonal RDM elements.

 We now turn to the physical fidelity of the predicted RDMs.
 We first assess trace conservation by comparing the CVNN and RVNN predictions.
-Figure~\ref{fig:trace} shows the trace evolution for a representative test trajectory, while Table~\ref{tab:mae_trace} reports the mean absolute error (MAE) of the trace relative to unity, averaged over 100 trajectories.
+Fig.~\ref{fig:trace} shows the trace evolution for a representative test trajectory, while Table~\ref{tab:mae_trace} reports the mean absolute error (MAE) of the trace relative to unity, averaged over 100 trajectories.

-For the low-dimensional SB model, both CVNN and RVNN exhibit nearly identical trace behavior in the single-trajectory example and comparable ensemble-averaged MAEs on the order of $10^{-5}$.
-As shown in Table~\ref{tab:mae_trace}, clear differences emerge for the FMO systems.
-In the 4-site FMO complex, the CVNN achieves substantially lower trace error than the RVNN, with the latter displaying an order-of-magnitude larger deviation.
-For the 7-site and 8-site FMO complexes, both models maintain trace errors in the $10^{-5}$ range; however, the CVNN consistently yields slightly smaller MAEs
+For the low-dimensional SB model, both CVNN and RVNN exhibit comparable trace MAEs on the order of $10^{-5}$.
+As shown in Table~\ref{tab:mae_trace}, the CVNN demonstrates a clear advantage for the FMO complexes, which becomes more systematic as the system representation becomes more complete.
+The 4-site FMO complex (comprising the four prominent sites of the full 7-site system) already shows a twofold trace accuracy improvement for the CVNN over the RVNN.
+For the complete 7-site complex, the CVNN maintains a 1.6x lower error.
+Most notably, for the 8-site complex, the CVNN's error reduces to $2.23 \times 10^{-5}$, which is nearly 4 times smaller than the RVNN's error ($ 8.52 \times 10^{-5}$).

 We next evaluate positive semi-definiteness by analyzing the eigenvalue spectra of the predicted RDMs.
 Representative single-trajectory results are shown in Fig.~\ref{fig:eigenvalues}, and ensemble-averaged statistics over 100 trajectories are summarized in Table~\ref{tab:neg_eig}.